dikshabhati1/NLP-app/README.md

 # Overview
-This is a Natural Learning Processing Streamlit App which I have made in google colab that too without signing into ngrok.It is a basic app which do multiple nlp task.Following is covered in NLP streamlit app:
+This is a Natural Learning Processing Streamlit App which I have made in google colab that too without signing into ngrok.It is a basic app which do multiple nlp task.I have used built in functions of Spacy, Textblob and Genism.Following is covered in NLP streamlit app:
 - Tokenization and Lemmatization
 - Text Summarization
 - Named Entities